-As $R, \gamma - 1$ and \mathcal{D} are finite and Pr infinite, the Mach number M is zero.
+As R, $\gamma - 1$ and \mathcal{D} are finite and Pr infinite, the Mach number M is zero.

 Sound waves are thus absent from numerical solutions at infinite Prandtl number.
-However, it does not mean that the only relevant timescale is imposed by advection.
+However, this does not mean that the only relevant time scale is imposed by advection.
 Let us consider a fluid with uniform properties T_0 , P_0 , ρ_0 in a medium without gravity, and a localized perturbation T', P', ρ' .
-This perturbation that we assume for simplicity to be only a function of x, relaxes and its evolution is controlled by the mass conservation (2.9)
+This perturbation, which we assume for simplicity to be a function of only x, relaxes and its evolution is controlled by the mass conservation (2.9)